a2z2k26/bumba-voice/docs/voice/BUMBA_IDENTITY_ENHANCEMENT.md

 ## Overview

-This document describes the enhancement made to automatically load the "Chatta" conversational identity instruction when using the `mcp__chatta__converse` voice conversation tool.
+This document describes the enhancement made to automatically load the "Bumba" conversational identity instruction when using the `mcp__bumba__converse` voice conversation tool.

 ### Problem Statement

-Previously, the "Chatta" identity instruction existed in `CLAUDE.md` but required manual reading by the LLM.
+Previously, the "Bumba" identity instruction existed in `CLAUDE.md` but required manual reading by the LLM.
 This created inconsistent behavior where:
 - Users had to remind Claude to read CLAUDE.md
 - Identity awareness depended on context window contents
 - Behavior varied across conversations